Lace Expansion and Mean-Field Behavior for the Random Connection Model: Diagrammatic bounds

 The aim of this section is to bound the lace-expansion coefficients $\Pi_\lambda^{(n)}$, which we have identified in the previous section.
 The bounds will be formulated in terms of somewhat simpler quantities, so-called diagrams.
 To this end, we first interpret the integrand in $\Pi_\lambda^{(n)}$ as the probability of an event contained in some connection event, which we can illustrate pictorially.
 In the next step, these connection events are decomposed by heavy use of the BK inequality into diagrams, which will turn out to be easier to analyze (this analysis is performed in Section~\ref{sec:bootstrapanalysis}).
 A diagram is an integral over a product of two-point and connection functions.
 Its diagrammatic representation is illustrated in Figure~\ref{fig:Psidiagrams} and used heavily in the analysis in the later parts of this section.

-To illustrate the idea of this lengthy procedure, we first illustrate it for $n=0$.
+To illustrate the idea of this lengthy procedure, we first \chr{demonstrate the proofs for} $n=0$.
 Since $\Pi_\lambda^{(0)}$ is fairly simple, this has the advantage of giving a rather compact overview of what we execute at length for general $n$ afterwards.

-The main results of this section are Propositions~\ref{thm:Psi_Diag_bound} and~\ref{thm:PsiDiag_Bound_Derangement}.
+The main results of this section are Propositions~\ref{prop-bounds-LA-coefficients-unweighted} and \ref{thm:PsiDiag_Bound_Derangement}.
 The former gives bounds on $\widehat\Pi_\lambda^{(n)}(k)$, the latter gives related bounds on $\widehat\Pi_\lambda^{(n)}(\orig) - \widehat\Pi_\lambda^{(n)}(k)$, which turn out to be important in Section~\ref{sec:bootstrapanalysis}.
 In preparation of the latter bounds, we state Lemma~\ref{lem:cosinesplitlemma}.
 Note that if $f(x) = f(-x)$, then \eqq{\widehat{f}(k) = \int f(x) \e^{\i k \cdot x} \dd x = \int f(x) \cos(k \cdot x) \dd x. } Consequently, $|\widehat \Pi_\lambda^{(n)}(\orig)-\widehat \Pi_\lambda^{(n)}(k)|=\int [1-\cos(k\cdot x)] \Pi_\lambda^{(n)}(x) \dd x$.
 The following lemma is well known in the lace-expansion literature and allows to decompose factors of the form $[1-\cos(k\cdot x)]$. \begin{lemma}[Split of cosines, \cite{FitHof16}, Lemma 2.13] Let $t_i \in \R$ for $i=1, \ldots, m$ and $t = \sum_{i=1}^{m} t_i$.
 Then

 \end{lemma}

 The next definition and observation are to be seen as an intermezzo, as they are not necessary at this point.
 In fact, Definition~\ref{def:tillambubble} will not be of importance until Section~\ref{sec:bootstrapanalysis}.
 We state it here nonetheless to prove a basic relation to $\tlam$, which illustrates some key ideas recurring in many of the proofs to follow: